Araucaria araucana: Cultivation and uses

 Once valued because of its long, straight trunk, its current rarity and vulnerable status mean its wood is now rarely used; it is also sacred to some indigenous Mapuche.
-Timber from these trees was used for railway sleepers in order to access many industrial areas around the port of Chile.
-Before the tree became protected by law in 1971, some timber mills in Araucanía Region specialised in its wood.
+Timber from these trees was used for railway sleepers to access many industrial areas around the port of Chile.
+Before the tree became protected by law in 1990, some timber mills in Araucanía Region specialised in its wood because its durability and resistance to decay meant it was excellent for making wood products such as veneers and plywood.

-The species is protected under Appendix I of the Convention on International Trade in Endangered Species (CITES) meaning international trade (including in parts and derivatives) is regulated by the CITES permitting system and commercial trade in wild sourced specimens is prohibited.
+The species is protected under Appendix I of the Convention on International Trade in Endangered Species (CITES), meaning international trade (including in parts and derivatives) is regulated by the CITES permitting system and commercial trade in wild-sourced specimens is prohibited.

-Many young specimens and seeds were brought or sent back to the UK by Cornish miners in the nineteenth century during the Cornish diaspora, and as a result Cornwall is reckoned to have a high genetic diversity of the species.
+Many young specimens and seeds were brought or sent back to England by William Lobb in the 19th century.
+While in Chile, he collected thousands of seeds of A. araucana from the Araucanía Region while working for Veitch Nurseries, which is based in Exeter, England.
 Chris Page, a University of Exeter botanist working at Camborne School of Mines (CSM), planted specimens in disused china clay pits in the St Austell area as part of his research into regreening former extractive minerals sites, which he presented in 2017 in the UK Parliament, with Professor Hylke Glass, also of CSM, as co-author.

-Araucaria araucana is locally naturalised in Great Britain, with e.g. many young self-sown trees at Kyloe Woods in Northumberland.
+A. araucana is locally naturalised in Great Britain, with, e.g., many young self-sown trees at Kyloe Woods in Northumberland.